Intrigue Rhodesian Ridgebacks

 (increases chances for puppy placement)

---Plans to do puppy classes/obedience classes, proper socialization early on (3 new places, 3 new people per week early on even with Covid conditions, it Can be done).
-Simply put if you do not have the time or plans to do these things, it is not the right time to bring a puppy into your home
+--Plans to do puppy classes/obedience classes, proper socialization early on (3 new places, 3 new people per week early on).
+Simply put, if you do not have the time or plans to do these things, it is not the right time to bring a puppy into your home

---Time daily for proper exercise and stimulation, including how this fits with working hours if you work fulltime.
+--Time daily for proper exercise and stimulation, including how this fits with working hours if you work fulltime or have several younger children.
 Crating a puppy all day/5 days a week is not an appropriate or fair plan for a puppy.

 --Expose yourself, meet some ridgebacks and get to know the breed if you are not a previous owner; hounds are more challenging to train than working breeds for example and often a poor choice for a first time dog owner.

 --Research dog trainers for hounds and for positive training styles.
 Traditional training which includes corrective training (such as jerking/ popping a dog's collar) is not appropriate nor will it give you desired results with a ridgeback.
 Hounds do not innately please humans (they are pack dogs, hunters) and you will not easily force them to do so.
 They are also quite stubborn.
 Positive reinforcement with lots of food is far more effective and a preferred method.
 Ridgebacks are not easily forgiving of bad experiences either, so keep this in mind as you look for proper trainers, ahead of bringing home a puppy.
 This is very important.

 Gemini winning first place brood bitch at the 2007 Nationals